kudapara/webclones/README.md

 # webclones

-> A respository with clones of some popular websites
+> I am learning a lot of css, these days.
+So I have this repository with clones of popular websites, to teach me layout, design and typography.

 ## Build Setup